gautamsonpitale17/BuildIn30Days/CodeByGautam/README.md

 - Navigate the main portfolio page.
 - Click on the "30 Days of Code" card to view the list of all 30 projects.
 - Use the Demo button to see the live project and the Code button to view the source code.
-- Click the Back button to return to the featured projects view.

 ![CodeByGautam screenshot](screenshot.png)